yaodongwang41-droid/PDIN-simulator/dimension_extended_dragonfly/README.md

 ## 🚀 Overview

-The DED topology organizes routers into groups, but unlike the basic Dragonfly, routers within a group are connected via a multi-dimensional (n-dimensional) mesh/torus-like structure.
+The DED topology organizes routers into groups, but unlike the basic Dragonfly, routers within a group are connected via a multi-dimensional (n-dimensional) matrix structure.
 This simulator tracks packet movements through these dimensions, managing inter-group global links and intra-group local links.

 ### Key Features
 * **N-Dimensional Intra-group Routing**: Supports multi-dimensional router layouts within each group (defined by parameters `M` and `N`).